 The condition in Traditional Chinese Medicine (TCM) terms is much more easily understood and treated.
 TCM identifies CFS as an imbalance in the body which has developed over a long period of time and usually pertains to a body pattern of Qi deficiency.
 I have classified the key causative factors of CFS into three headings:

 Fighting a viral illness is carried out by the immune system.
 Dealing with an infection can be an exhausting process for the body.
 Once the virus or bacteria has been dealt with, either by natural defences or medication, it can leave the constitutional health in quite a depleted state.

 Often due to this, original symptoms of the illness such as coughing, sinusitis or pain can continue even though the body has supposedly dealt with the infection.

 2. Emotional Trauma

 According to TCM the mind, spirit and body are all interconnected.
 Stress affects the heart kidneys and the liver which in turn will disrupt systems such as; the metabolic, the digestive and the hormonal.
 If the emotional disturbance is significant or ongoing it will quickly disrupt the body and inevitably create high levels of fatigue.

 Excessive exercise from sport or a labour intensive job can seriously deplete the body’s energy.
 This will no doubt result in fatigue and possible repetitive injuries.
 Obviously exercise is necessary for optimal health but it is possible to have too much of a good thing.

 CFS usually develops over a long period of time and therefore, a cure won’t come in a single pill.
 The body’s Qi needs to recover.
-TCM offers an effective treatment to improve the quality of life and can significantly reduce recovery time.
+Acupuncture may help with some symptoms caused by CFS, such as back pain, stress and fatigue.